 Tool selection

-• You have a workflow that crosses several tools.
+• The process crosses several tools.

 • A no-code automation is getting hard to debug.

-1. Use Zapier for simple, common app-to-app automations.
+1. Zapier for simple, common app-to-app automations.

-What I would measure first
+What I weigh

 • Failure cost